Paulius101/Bull/Hotel-app/README.md

 * Design a well looking hotel app.
 * Make it responsive to different viewhights and widths.
-* Implement login/ register logic.
+* Implement login/ register logic with some angular form validation.
+* Successful or failled attempts to login should create notification messages.
 * Use API method to get room options from a pre made server.
 * User should be able to order a room ("add to favorites/ cart").
 * User should have a "profile".